 Tip: Trust our knowledge and experience and apply for an ESTA with our ESTA experts today.

-From 18 March 2020 until probably 01 April 2020 there is a special regulation for ESTA travelers.
+Since 18 March 2020, there is a special regulation for ESTA travelers.
 Due to the closure of all USCIS offices worldwide for the public, VWP travelers who are currently in the USA with an ESTA and who cannot leave the country for a valid reason may apply to the USCIS for a status extension if their permit to stay expires in the next 14 days.

 Those affected should contact the USCIS by phone: +1 800-375-5283 for further instructions.
 ESTA status can usually be extended for a maximum of 30 days (except in cases of serious illness).
 There is a strict obligation to provide evidence, for example through flight cancellations or certificates.